 Who leads the Justice Rides?

-The Justice Rides are led by Created Equal’s team—Mark Harrington (National Director), Seth Drayer (Director of Training), Ian Spencer (Director of Outreach & Engagement)—working in conjunction with veteran Justice Riders and Created Equal staff and interns.
+The Justice Rides are led by Created Equal’s team—Mark Harrington (President), Seth Drayer (Director of Training), Ian Spencer (Director of Outreach & Engagement)—working in conjunction with veteran Justice Riders and Created Equal staff and interns.

 Where do you go on Justice Rides?